hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 ## Create a Run

-A run performs a plan and apply on the last configuration version created and uses the variables set in the workspace.
+A run performs a plan and apply, using a configuration version and the workspace’s current variables.
+You can specify a configuration version when creating a run; if you don’t provide one, the run defaults to the workspace’s most recently used version.
+(A configuration version is “used” when it is created or used for a run in this workspace.)

 | Method | Path           |
 | :----- | :------------- |